-As I have said before, we hadn’t planned to home educate and when we took Rayne out of school we had no time to research or plan how we were going to do it.
-I joined an amazing online network, Explorium who helped us make our decision and continue to help us understand how to go deep in relation to learning through our passions but other than that for the last 7 months we have been totally winging it!
-I had heard the terms ‘deschooling’ and ‘unschooling’ being thrown around some of the home ed groups we joined and heard that it took 1 month per every year the child had been in school to deschool but it is only now that I have actually found some time and head space to find out more about them.
+We hadn’t planned to homeschool, when we took Rayne out of school we had no time to research or plan how we were going to do it.
+I joined an amazing online network, Explorium who helped us make our decision and continue to help us understand how to go deep in relation to learning through our passions but other than that for the first 7 months we were totally winging it!
+I had heard the terms ‘deschooling’ and ‘unschooling’ being thrown around some of the homeschool groups we joined and heard that it took 1 month per every year the child had been in school to deschool but it is only now that I have actually found some time and head space to find out more about them.
 What I have discovered is that we are already on the right path to deschooling and unschooling.
 When I think about it, it was inevitable really due to the way we choose to raise our little people, so instead of us finding unschooling, I think unschooling found us!

 Another thing I need to get out of the habit of doing is comparing Rayne’s knowledge or ability to do something with other children her age.
 Why do we do this?
 Why do we think there is a ‘behind’ or an ‘ahead’ when it comes to learning?
 Is this to do with the deschooling I need to do from all the years I went through the educational system?

 I am now going deeper into my learning about unschooling, I have more books to read and have joined some groups and subscribed to podcasts so I am sure there will be more reflecting further down the line!!